 ‘Glee’ actor says Monteith was show’s leader

-BEVERLY HILLS, Calif.
-(AP) — “Glee” cast member Mike O’Malley says Cory Monteith, who died earlier this month of a drug overdose, was a leader on the show.
+BEVERLY HILLS, California (AP) — “Glee” cast member Mike O’Malley says Cory Monteith, who died earlier this month of a drug overdose, was a leader on the show.

-O’Malley plays Burt Hummel, dad to Chris Colfer’s Kurt on the musical.
+O’Malley plays Burt Hummel, dad to Chris Colfer’s Kurt on the hit show about a high school glee club.
 He told the Television Critics Association on Saturday that Monteith was a welcoming colleague, a talented actor and a great guy.

-O’Malley said Monteith, who played quarterback Finn, was the quarterback on the set as well.
+O’Malley said Monteith, who played quarterback Finn Hudson, was the quarterback on the set as well.